DePatie–Freleng Enterprises: The Pink Panther Show and others

-Later years
+Sale to Marvel and post-history

-In 1981, Freleng and DePatie sold DFE Films to Marvel Comics, and Freleng returned to Warner Bros.
-Animation, which Warner Bros. had re-opened the previous year, to produce a series of feature films featuring vintage Warner cartoons with new connecting footage.
-DePatie made the transition to become the head of Marvel Productions, as DFE was renamed.
-In March of 1982, David DePatie announced that they started producing animated programs.
-The DePatie–Freleng name was later revived in-name-only in 1984 for Pink Panther and Sons, which was otherwise entirely produced by Hanna-Barbera Productions.
+On February 6, 1980, DePatie-Freleng Enterprises went out of business and its assets were liquidated.
+Later, on June 19, 1980, Freleng and DePatie sold DFE Films to Marvel Comics, and Freleng returned to Warner Bros.
+Animation, which Warner Bros. had re-opened earlier that year, to produce a series of feature films featuring vintage Warner cartoons with new connecting footage.
+DePatie made the transition to become the head of Marvel Productions, the newly renamed DFE.
+In March 1982, DePatie announced that the company had started producing animated programs.
+The DePatie-Freleng name was later revived in name only in 1984 for Pink Panther and Sons, which was entirely produced by Hanna-Barbera Productions.

 Although Marvel produced mainly superhero cartoons and animated series based on licensed toy lines (including Hasbro properties), it continued to produce new productions starring the Pink Panther (a special for television Pink at First Sight and motion picture titles for Trail of the Pink Panther and Curse of the Pink Panther).
-Metro-Goldwyn-Mayer Animation would later make a 1993 revival show of the Pink Panther as a joint venture between MGM, Mirisch-Geoffrey-DePatie-Freleng and United Artists, a decade after DFE's merger with Marvel and Mirisch/UA's merger into MGM.
+Metro-Goldwyn-Mayer Animation would later revive The Pink Panther TV series in 1993 as a joint venture between MGM, Mirisch-Geoffrey-DePatie-Freleng and United Artists, a decade after DFE's merger with Marvel and Mirisch/UA's merger into MGM.

-In 1993, Marvel Productions was renamed to New World Animation, and was completely absorbed in 1996 after News Corporation purchased New World Entertainment, ending the life of the studio that once was DFE.
-Marvel would eventually continue to produce animated shows through a partnership with Saban Entertainment, which had recently acquired a 50% stake in Fox Kids.
-In 2001, Fox Family Worldwide (which included Saban Entertainment) were sold to The Walt Disney Company.
+In 1993, Marvel Productions was renamed to New World Animation; after News Corporation purchased New World Entertainment in 1996, New World Animation was absorbed into Saban Entertainment, ending the life of the studio that once was DFE.
+Marvel would continue to produce animated shows through a partnership with Saban, which had recently acquired a 50% stake in Fox Kids.
+In 2001, The Walt Disney Company acquired Saban as part of its purchase of Fox Family Worldwide.

 Subsequent ownership

-In 2009, The Walt Disney Company purchased Marvel Entertainment, bringing DFE's libraries of all-original and Marvel Comics-based cartoons full circle under one roof; all of these properties are now distributed by Disney–ABC Domestic Television.
+In 2009, The Walt Disney Company purchased Marvel Entertainment, putting DFE's original and Marvel Comics-based programs under the ownership of the same corporation; all of the associated shows are now distributed by Disney–ABC Domestic Television.
 The Dr. Seuss specials animated by DFE are currently distributed by Warner Bros.
-Home Entertainment through the Dr. Seuss estate.
+Home Entertainment through Dr. Seuss Enterprises and CBS Media Ventures.

-While the television catalog has often changed hands over the years, the theatrical cartoons continue to be owned by their original distributors: United Artists (via its current corporate parent, MGM) for The Mirisch Company cartoon library and Warner Bros. for the Looney Tunes/Merrie Melodies cartoons.
+While the television catalog has often changed hands over the years, the theatrical cartoons continue to be owned by their original distributors: United Artists (via its current corporate parent, Amazon MGM Studios) for The Mirisch Company cartoon library, and Warner Bros. for the Looney Tunes/Merrie Melodies cartoons.